FitzwilliamMuseum/fitz-being-an-islander/_research/insularity.md

 The islands enclosed by the Mediterranean Sea thus comprise diverse cultural environments characterised by an unusual degree of interconnectivity.
 Connectivity has been an important feature of island life, as the sea can be a linking rather than just a dividing body, motivating and maintaining informal and formal connections.
 This has been increasingly evident in the study of the archaeology, art, and history of the Mediterranean islands from the antiquity to the present,<sup>[12](#f12)</sup> and a recognition of islands’ special position within the Mediterranean landscape gave rise to a branch of research, island archaeology.<sup>[13](#f13)</sup> Recent scholarship on the Mediterranean islands gives the primacy to human agency, characterised by both opportunities and restrictions, by emphasising a relational view of island-human interaction.<sup>[14](#f14)</sup> Being an Islander project follows this current development in research and seeks to illustrate the manifold connections within and also between islands.

-The intensity of long and short distant connectivity waxed and waned through the Bronze and Iron Ages and increased significantly between the Archaic to the Roman periods.
-During the Middle Bronze Age, spatial proximity of the Aegean islands to one other, as well as the surrounding landmass, enabled intensive connections and Crete emerged as a consolidating power in the interlinked world.
-During the Late Bronze and Iron Ages, Cyprus resisted the incorporation into the neighbouring powerful land-based empires despite being located close to the southern Anatolian and the Levantine landmass; instead, islanders chose to align themselves more closely with the Greek cultural sphere.<sup>[15](#f15)</sup> Sardinia was distant, relatively speaking, from the north African and south European mainlands, and through much of its history its inhabitants embraced insular identities despite being a part of significant trade networks with metal resources in the Late and Final Bronze Ages and despite providing a locus for Phoenician and Punic activities in the Iron Ages and Punic and Roman times.<sup>[16](#f16)</sup> From the Archaic period onward, Mediterranean islands more generally became increasingly integrated into long-distance networks propelled by the Phoenicians and the Greeks, for whom the sea presented a focal point of economic, political, and social opportunities.<sup>[17](#f17)</sup> The concomitant cultural convergence, however, enfolded against a backdrop of plurality.
-This is in no small part visible during the Roman period when many islands had to reposition themselves in terms of international visibility against the background of an increased control of the Mediterranean extended by a single centre, Rome.
-Cyprus, for example, has been thought of as backwaters due to the Roman dominion of the island and the shifting Mediterranean resource networks under the expanding empire, but recent reanalyses highlight its centrality in shaping provincial connections and its plurality in terms of increased consumption of ‘globalised’ Roman material culture in the port cities vis à vis more ‘insular’ expressions of local identities in the hinterland.<sup>[18](#f18)</sup>

 ## Footnotes
 {: .text-info .lead }